Develop-X/AWS/glossary.md

 * **Directory Service**: A way of using active directory which you use with Microsoft with AWS.

+* **Device Farm**: Improve quality of ios, aos, fireos, by quickly, and securely testing on 100 smartphones.
 #### E names

 * **EC2** - Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 EC2: allowing one to provision instances inside your VPC, these are just virtual machines in the cloud that run on AWS